0xfalafel/rcat/README.md

 Rcat can __upgrade your shells__ with the `--pwn` option.
 With an upgraded shell, you can use shortcuts like `Ctrl + C`, clear the terminal with `clear` or `Ctrl + L`, etc. It's like having an SSH connection.
-No need to [type 7 commands](https://blog.ropnop.com/upgrading-simple-shells-to-fully-interactive-ttys/) every type you obtain a reverse shell.
+There is no need to [type 7 commands](https://blog.ropnop.com/upgrading-simple-shells-to-fully-interactive-ttys/) each time you obtain a reverse shell.

 <img src="images/rcat_pwn.svg">

 #### Resize

-Unless you use the `-R` option, the remote terminal will automaticaly be resized when you change the size of your terminal.
+Unless you use the `-R` option, the remote terminal will automatically be resized when you change the size of your terminal.
-(Rcat sends a _SIGTSTP_, resize the terminal with the `stty` command, and use `fg` to restore the application running.)
+(Rcat sends a _SIGTSTP_, resizes the terminal with the `stty` command then uses `fg` to restore the application running.)

 <img src="images/rcat_resize.webp">

-> In this clip with run `htop` on the victim machine.
-And the reverse shell is automaticaly resized.
+> In this clip we run `htop` on the victim machine, and the reverse shell is automatically resized.

 #### TLS support